stefandmn/Splash/README.md

 __or__

-`/opt/clue/bin/splash --image=/opt/clue/share/splash/images/splash.jpg"`
+`/opt/clue/bin/splash --image=/opt/clue/share/splash/images/splash.jpg" -x100 -y100`

 __or__

-`/opt/clue/bin/splash -i /opt/clue/share/splash/images/splash.jpg" --properties="rotate=1"`
+`/opt/clue/bin/splash -i /opt/clue/share/splash/images/splash.jpg" --xpoint=100 -ypoint= --properties="rotate=1"`

-3. To display a graphical shape on the screen you have to run a command with the following options:
+3. To display **graphical shapes** on the screen you have to prepare a command to specify what shape is needed and additional options (dedicated per type of shape) for specific formatting: The following shape types are implemented
-	TBD
+* `line` - draw a simple line from point (x,y) to point (x2,y2)
+* `hline` - draw a horizontal line (having the same `X` for both points - not needed to be specified for the second point)
+* `vline` - draw a vertical line (having the same `Y` for both points - not needed to be specified for the second point)
+* `circle` - draw a circle giving the center coordinates - single (x,y) point, and the radius
+* `rectangle` - draw a rectangle providing a initial position and `width` and `height` dimensions.
+* `progressbar` - draw a progress bar control as a derived shape from rectangle.

+* `linecolor` -
+* `x2point` -
+* `y2point` -
+* `linecolor` -

 # Relative coordinates

-# DIsplay options
+# Display options